GoogleAPIorg/Google-Pub-Sub-API/README.md

 Pipe and Filters -

 Messaging - One application publishes a message to a common message channel.
 Other applications can read the message from the channel at a later time.
 The applications must agree on a channel as well as on the format of the message.
 The communication is asyncronous.

+Remote Procedure Invocation - One application exposes some of its functionality so that it can be accessed remotely by other applications as a remote procedure.
+The communication occurs in real time and synchronously.